Terry Cutler: Cyber security work

 In 2015 Cutler left Digital Locksmiths, Inc. to found Cyology Labs in Montreal, Quebec.
-Cyology Labs focuses on cyber security and security testing, with Cutler serving as company's Chief Executive Officer.
-On his website he describes himself and his co-workers as "the white hats" as they fight crime, liking them to forensic experts as depicted on television shows such as CSI: Crime Scene Investigation.
-In addition to his work with Cyology Labs he also serves as the Vice-President of cyber security for SIRCO, a company that specializes in investigation and protection services as well as cyber crime and industrial and corporate espionage.
+Cyology Labs focuses on cyber security and security testing, with Cutler serving as company's chief executive officer.
+On his website he describes himself and his co-workers as "the white hats" as they fight crime, liking them to forensic experts as depicted on television shows such as CSI: Crime Scene Investigation. and 24.
+In addition to his work with Cyology Labs he also served as the vice-president of cyber security for SIRCO, a company that specializes in investigation and protection services as well as cybercrime and industrial and corporate espionage.

 In April 2016 Cutler was appointed to the national council of the Canadian Cybersecurity Alliance (CCA) as one of twelve people responsible for coordinating the CCA efforts with over 80 different groups who work with the CCA on the subject of cyber-security.
 Cutler was appointed the communications lead in the hope it would create more cooperation between various cyber security groups as he remarked "We all complement each other, but nobody's talking to each other," and went on to state that because of the CCA initiative "you’ll have some of the brightest minds across Canada collaborating together."

+In 2022, Cutler and Cyology Labs introduced Fraudster, a free mobile application that provides fraud alerts and cybersecurity information.
+The app was designed to raise public awareness of online scams and digital security issues.